m-rbt01/general-exercises/majority-element.md

 ```
 * N is an integer between 1 - 50,000
 * Each element value is an integer between -1,000,000,000 - 1,000,000,000
-* The majority element is one that appears more than (N / 2) times
 * There will always be a majority element

 # Plan